ASherjil/STM32F3-Development-/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/areebTP/STM32F3-Development-)

+#Installation and Usage

+1- Find files "WSC355 Keil Download and Setup.pdf" and follow the steps until "Testing the IDE" section.

+2- Create a new project and add files found in folder "Potentiometer and Encoder" :

+ "Throttle_Pedal.h" + "Throttle_Pedal.c" + "mainFile.c"

+ 3- Wire up the STM32 board as pointed out in the header file("Throttle_Pedal.h").
+Pressing the blue push button will switch between the different testing modes.

 The binary converter can be found here : https://github.com/areebTP/Binary-Converter

 A working copy on onlineGDB: https://www.onlinegdb.com/rZVFil0HYj